About

 Art/Edit Magazine

 As a musician, Lana has travelled extensively, touring and recording around the world.
 She has previously worked with Alan Weatherhead (Sparklehorse, Nina Persson) and Mike Coykendall (M. Ward, Blitzen Trapper) in the United States, and Brett Shaw (Florence and the Machine, Robyn, Daughter) in the United Kingdom.
+Performing under the moniker Ghost Parable, her upcoming album will be released in 2026.

 Exhibitions